DefElement/DefElement/pages/adding-an-implementation.md

 special parameter as `k` before this method is called (so the values 3, 6, and 10 will be passed in).
 In this way, DefElement's notion of degree can be automatically converted to the number of points input that simplefem uses.

+### `version`
+The final class method that must be implemented is `version`, which should return the version number of the implementation library.
+For simplefem, this is implemented as follows:

+{{snippet::defelement/implementations/simplefem.py::version}}

 ### Variables
 Finally, four variables need to be defined: